 The above examples are way too common on Pinterest.

-The one on the left is... well, I don't even know what is being promoted, so this is complete waste of money.
+The one on the left is... well, I don't even know what is being promoted.
+So this one is complete waste of money.

-The one on the right does not stand out at all and organic pins near the ad are much better and would get the viewer's click.
+The one on the right does not stand out at all.
+Organic pins near the ad are much better and would get the viewer's click.

-Both suffer from an incorrect ad ratio, too.
+Both examples suffer from an incorrect ad ratio, too.

-You can create pins on Canva for free, if you do not work with a graphic designer.
+You can create pins on Canva for free if you do not have a graphic designer.
 Canva templates are a great way to get started.

 Split testing (aka A/B testing)

-I've been mentioning split or a/b testing in the post.
-This is where you get your first option to test something.
+I've been mentioning split or a/b testing in this post.
+This is where you get your first chance to test something.

 So add at least two pins to your ad!

-This means crafting two pins promoting the same product / posts, but with a different look.
-Split test one thing at a time though.
+This means crafting two pins promoting the same product or post, but with a different look.
+It's important to just split test one thing at a time.